Commune - Virginia Beach

 • Menu: The menu is a constant evolution at Commune.
 While “seasonal” menus are in vogue at restaurants, Commune is a place where you will truly experience food based on what’s available at any given time.
 There is a very suitable balance between meat and vegetarian options.

-• Meat: Meat is respectably subdued at Commune, with pork being the most ubiquitous offering.
+• Meat: Meat is respectfully subdued at Commune, with pork being the most ubiquitous offering.
 It comes from a few different local and regional farms committed to regenerative, pastured practices.

 • Eggs: All eggs come from local farms raising their hens in pasture.
 Commune uses these eggs for serving and for all cooking.

 • Fish: In a coastal place like Virginia Beach, you can find seafood up the wazoo.
 We’d hazard a guess, most of it is not local, and most of it is low-quality imitation from foreign countries.
-At Commune, fish is respectably understated.
+At Commune, fish is real local and respectably understated.
 They use sustainably farmed oysters from Pleasure House Oysters, as well as other seasonal selections.

 • Grains: Commune’s sourcing and use of grains puts them in rarified company for a restaurant.
 Most grains, including wheat, barley, rice, and sorghum are sourced from local and regional growers using organic practices.
 Their breads are made using a sourdough starter and traditional slow fermentation.